 - Direct Mechanical Ground Construction to minimize unwanted vibration

-- Original drive mechanism, the heart of Denon’s digital disc playback technology, with Advanced S.V.H. loader
+- The original drive mechanism, the heart of Denon?s digital disc playback technology, with Advanced S.V.H. loader

 - Twin Transformer for separated digital and analogue power supply